Type 1 Diabetes Food List (PDF)

 Weight gain is a common complication of type 1 diabetes.
 It’s often caused by insulin therapy, promoting fat storage and weight gain.

-However, being overweight can also be dangerous for people with type 1 diabetes as it increases their risk of serious complications such as heart disease.
+However, being higher weight can also be dangerous for people with type 1 diabetes as it increases their risk of serious complications such as heart disease.

-That’s why it’s essential for people with type 1 diabetes to maintain a healthy weight by following a healthy diet and getting regular physical activity.
+That’s why people with type 1 diabetes need to maintain a healthy weight by following a healthy diet and getting regular physical activity.

-Weight loss may also be beneficial for some overweight people at diagnosis.
+Weight loss may also be beneficial for some higher weight people at diagnosis.

 Improved blood sugar control